Click to grab your free copy of our Garden Tools Cheat Sheet!

 19. The Jack O’Lantern Pumpkin

-Literally called Jack O’Lantern Pumpkins, they are the most prominent pumpkins around the world.
-The pumpkins are extremely popular because of their beautiful curvature, color, and design.
+They are called O'Lantern Pumpkins; they are prominent pumpkins around the world.
+They are trendy because of their beautiful curvature, color, and design.
 They reach a size of 25 pounds in at least 110 days under the full sun.

 Click here to buy them on Amazon.